Detroit’s Greener Side | Detroit Urban FarmingModified: March 30, 2023 | Story by Faye Brown

 Top 10 Green Spaces and Events in Detroit

-Hungry for a sampling of places and events where you can see, taste or otherwise meet and mingle with green Detroit?
+Hungry for a sampling of places and events where you can see, taste or otherwise meet and mingle with urban farming?
 Here are our Top 10.

 1. Eastern Market